openvenues/libpostal/README.md

 cd src/

 ./address_parser
 ```

-address_parser is an interactive shell, just type addresses and libpostal will
+address_parser is an interactive shell.
+Just type addresses and libpostal will
 parse them and print the result.

 Data files